Hamilton Gardens: Visitors

 Hamilton Gardens is located between the Waikato River and Cobham Drive State Highway 1.
 The site can be accessed from two vehicle gates and several pedestrian entry points.
-The enclosed gardens are open during daylight hours every day of the year, and entry and parking is free.
+The enclosed gardens are open during daylight hours every day of the year.
+A standard entry ticket is $20 and parking is free.
 Buses run hourly between Hamilton Gardens and the Hamilton Transport Centre via Hamilton East, and Waikato River Explorer runs regular cruises between Memorial Park, Hamilton Gardens jetty and Mystery Creek.
 The Hamilton Gardens features on national and regional tours, including a combined one day tour with the Hobbiton Movie Set.

 Visitors to the Gardens come from around the world, including Australia, the United Kingdom, Europe, Asia, North America and South America.
 Local visitors include people from Auckland, the Waikato region, the Bay of Plenty and Taranaki.
 1,148,613 visitors are thought to have visited in the year to July 2017, up 13.5% on the previous year.

+The Hamilton Gardens website features an interactive map developed to help users see a digital version of the map to help visitors find gardens of interest.